If you're looking for THE ARRANGEMENT, you can find it here:

 And Now A Little About Me

 By profession and passion, I am first a writer.
-However, as a freelancer, I also work in graphic design with over 200 erotic romance book covers and a growing collection of general fiction to my credit now.
+However, as a freelancer, I also work in graphic design with over 200 erotic romance book covers and a growing collection of general fiction covers to my credit now.
 I am a two-time published author writing under another pseudonym with a European ebook company that handles romance and erotica.

 I've written chapters in several published books as well as desktop designed two.
 I also executed all the graphic art for another.
 All of these are still in print.
 I have also written three children's stories that remain unpublished.
 I used to be more forthcoming here and list the actual titles of the publications, but, after the puerile behavior of a malicious group of thugs on FFNet, I have removed the identity as I can personally be tracked by them.
 I've come to realize, sadly and belatedly, that not everyone here is an adult who understands the Bill of Rights.
 There are people here who have chosen chaos as a means of self expression.